TurBoss/blt/doc/tree.rst

   **-command** *cmdPrefix*
-    Specifies a TCL command to be used to comparison nodes.  *CmdPrefix* is a TCL command that when executed will have node indices appended to it as additional arguments.
+    Specifies a TCL command to be used to comparison nodes.  *CmdPrefix* is a TCL command that when executed will have two node IDs appended to it as additional arguments.
 The command should compare the nodes, returning 1 if the first node is greater than the second, -1 is the second is greater than the first, and 0 is both nodes are equal.